 American Journey may not be everyone’s top favorite, but when it comes to large breed recipes, they’ve got the formula right.
 It is a highly recommended option for dogs that prefer chicken and poultry.
 It isn’t wholly grain-free, but brown rice and barley are safer and healthier options.
 Real deboned chicken offers quality protein for GSP’s muscle growth.
 The recipe has all the essential nutrients, vitamins, and minerals for your baby’s overall health.

-Nutro Ultra is yet another poultry-based recipe, but this one has farm-raised duck as its first ingredient.
+Nutro Ultra is yet another poultry-based recipe, but this one has chicken as its first ingredient.
 It tastes great and provides balanced nutrition – plus a lot more.
-It has a unique set of ingredients, including orchard-grown pears, lentils, and thyme that add a nutritious boost.
-It’s a grain-free recipe that works great for sensitive tummies.
+It has a unique set of ingredients, including dried beet pulp, salmon meal, lamb meal, and whole flaxseeds that add a nutritious boost.
+The superfood plate recipe works great for sensitive tummies.

 Top 5 Ingredients: 1.
 Menhaden Fish Meal (source of DHA-Docosahexaenoic Acid), 2.
 Peas, 3.
 Chicken Fat (preserved with mixed Tocopherols), 4.
 Garbanzo Bean, 5.
 Dehydrated Salmon

 Victor Select River Canine will give your German Shorthaired Pointer a bowl full of goodness in every meal.
 This fish-based recipe contains plenty of lean protein for your GSP’s muscles and enough good fats to keep it active and playful.
 It is indeed a complete recipe that will take care of your baby’s overall health from nose to tail.
 This recipe is packed with probiotics and mineral complexes for sensitive tummies.

 9. Purina Pro Plan SPORT Life Stages Performance 30/20 Formula